A look at some fantastic Google Trends Tips to help you get more from this massively underutilised tool.

 Retailers take note – customers no longer want fast delivery, they want same day delivery.
 Where will it go from here?

 Is there a Google Trends API?

-As things stand, there’s no official Google Trends API but there are numerous third-party options that allow you to pull Google Trends data into your own applications.
+Yes there is which means you can pull Google Trends data into your own applications.
 This is precisely what we’ve done with our software, Apollo Insights.

 Are you making the most of Google Trends?

 If you’re not making the most of Google Trends and all of the other free tools Google has to offer, you’re not maximising your search potential.
 Feel free to tweet us at @VerticalLeap if you have any questions.